Monaco Cemetery: History

-Overview
+Description

 The cemetery contained 2350 tombs until 2014, when 198 more were built.
+Its columbarium holds 546 boxes.
+The dispersion of ashes is done in the lower Jardin du Souvenir (Garden of the Memory), in a container that is emptied in the cemetery's underground ossuary when full.
 It is open to the public from 8am to 7pm in the summer and from 8am to 6pm in the winter.